Governikus/eIDAS-Node-SDK/README.md

 ======

 Check out the project and run the default target of the build.xml.
-A dist folder will be created there you find the JAR File.
+A dist folder will be created where you will find the JAR File.

 ## Usage